A Certain Magical Index: Manga

 The series has been adapted into two manga series.
 The one based on the novels is illustrated by Chuya Kogino and started serialization in the May 2007 issue of Square Enix's Monthly Shōnen Gangan.
 The first tankōbon volume was released in Japan on November 10, 2007.
-As of December 12, 2022, 28 volumes have been published.
+As of June 12, 2025, 32 volumes have been published.
 Yen Press has licensed the series in North America and has been publishing the manga since May 19, 2015.
 The manga is also licensed in Italy by Star Comics.

 The other manga adaptation based on A Certain Magical Index: The Movie – The Miracle of Endymion is illustrated by Ryōsuke Asakura and was serialized from February 12 to October 12, 2013.
-Square Enix published the first volume on August 27 and the second volume on October 22.
+Square Enix published the first volume on August 27 and the second one on October 22.

 Spin-offs

 A side-story manga series illustrated by Motoi Fuyukawa, titled A Certain Scientific Railgun, started serialization in the April 2007 issue of Dengeki Daioh.
-As of October 2020, 16 volumes have been released.
+As of March 2023, 18 volumes have been released.
 Its spin-off, titled A Certain Scientific Railgun: Astral Buddy, was serialized in Dengeki Daioh from April 27, 2017, to July 27, 2020.
 It was published in four volumes.
 A second side-story manga series illustrated by Arata Yamaji, titled A Certain Scientific Accelerator, was serialized in Dengeki Daioh from December 27, 2013, to July 27, 2020.
 It was published in twelve volumes.
 A third side-story manga series illustrated by Nankyoku Kisaragi, titled A Certain Scientific Dark Matter (とある科学の未元物質, Toaru Kagaku no Dāku Matā), was serialized in ASCII Media Works magazine Dengeki Daioh from August 27, 2019, to March 26, 2020 (the same day the compiled volume was published).
 A fourth side-story manga series illustrated by Yasuhito Nogi, titled A Certain Scientific Mental Out (とある科学の心理掌握, Toaru Kagaku no Mentaru Auto), began serialization in Comic Newtype website on July 27, 2021.
-As of February 25, 2022, one volume has been published.
+As of February 26, 2025, four volumes have been published.

 A yonkoma manga spin-off illustrated by Mijin Kouka, titled A Certain Everyday Index-san (とある日常のいんでっくすさん, Toaru Nichijō no Indekkusu-san), was serialized in Square Enix's Monthly Shōnen Gangan magazine from September 12, 2013, to May 12, 2016.
 A total of five tankōbon volumes had been published in Japan from February 22, 2014, to May 21, 2016.
-In March 2023, Kamachi revealed the manga adaptation A Certain ITEM of Dark Side by Strelka and its planned serialization on Dengeki Daioh magazine.
+In March 2023, Kamachi revealed the manga adaptation of A Certain ITEM of Dark Side by Strelka which is serialized in Dengeki Daioh magazine starting October 26 of that year.